elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 here, but what we're accomplishing is fairly straightforward.
 We want to start with the `playerScore` integer value from the model (which starts out with a value of `0`).
-We use a `let` expression to convert this into a string with the `toString` function since we need to display it as text in our game window.
+We use a `let` expression to convert this into a string with the `String.fromInt` function since we need to display it as text in our game window.
 Then, we use the `String.padLeft` function from the `String` module to display leading zero characters in our score.
 This isn't strictly necessary, but helps make our score display look a little nicer.
 Lastly, we take the `currentScore` value from our `let` expression, and we put that inside a group of `viewGameText` functions that we'll use to display everything.
 As for how the position values were determined, it was mainly just tinkering with those numbers after adding this to the page and experimenting with what looks good.
 Here's the `viewGameScore` function: